EdinGuso/ecowcdb/README.md

 ```

 ### ECOWCDB
 The `ECOWCDB` class serves as the main interface accessing the heuristic algorithm.
-It orchestrates the workflow by combining the functionalities of the other classes and provides a convenient way to analyze network delay bounds using the implemented algorithms and models.

 **Delay Computation:**
 ```py